-Popular stop-smoking app updated to help more users butt outApril 17th, 2013 in Health /
+Popular stop-smoking app updated to help more users butt outApril 17, 2013 in Medicine & Health / Health

 An enhanced version of a smoking cessation app developed at the University of Waterloo was launched today with new features to help keep even more people from smoking.

 More people can access Crush the Crave 2.0.
 It is now available on iPhone, iPad, Android phones, and tablets, making it accessible for a potential 650,000 Canadian users.
 This version introduces a number of new features, including even greater personalization and supportive reminders of money saved, health improvements, and achievement of goals.
 There are more comprehensive tools, including health-based calculators, and tracking of locations where users smoke and crave cigarettes.
 A leaderboard shows progress in remaining smoke-free compared to other app users and there is increased Facebook integration.
 These new features build on Crush the Crave's informative help screens and customized quit plan that help users monitor habits, understand cravings, share results and receive support from friends online.
 Crush the Crave also helps users handle cravings with social media tools, such as videos, games and opportunities to chat with friends online until cravings subside.